-Animated series from 'Simpsons' creator coming to Netflix
+‘Disenchantment’ series from Matt Groening coming to Netflix - amNewYork

 A new animated series from the creator of “The Simpsons” will hit Netflix next year, the streaming service announced Tuesday.

-“Disenchantment,” written by Matt Groening, will take you to the fictional medieval kingdom of Dreamland.
-It’ll follow the adventures of a princess named Bean (voiced by “Broad City” star Abbi Jacobson) and her best friend Elfo (“Beeriest” actor Nat Faxon) who just so happens to be an elf.
+“Disenchantment,” written by Matt Groening, the executive producer along with Josh Weinstein, is set in the medieval kingdom of Dreamland.
+It follows the adventures of a princess named Bean (voiced by “Broad City” star Abbi Jacobson) and her best friend Elfo (“Beerfest” actor Nat Faxon), who just so happens to be an elf.

-Aside from being royalty, Bean sounds pretty relatable: She’s a young partier who finds herself meeting lots of odd characters, like ogres, sprites, imps, trolls and walruses.
+Aside from being royalty, Bean sounds pretty relatable as a young partier — she just happens to meet lots of odd characters, like ogres, sprites, imps, trolls and walruses.
 Oh, and she has a personal demon named Luci, played by “2 Broke Girls” actor Eric Andre.

 “Ultimately, ‘Disenchantment’ will be about life and death, love and sex, and how to keep laughing in a world full of suffering and idiots, despite what the elders and wizards and other jerks tell you,” Groening said in a news release.